Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Dynamics-based deep learning

 where $\tilde{p}_{i}(t)$ represents the normalized position of the $i^{th}$ pedestrian from the expert expository at time $t \in \{1, 2, .....t_{end}\}$.
 In our proposed algorithm, $N=100$.

-\subsubsection{Goal estimation by k-means clustering}
+\subsubsection{Goal estimation by K-means clustering}

-K-means clustering\cite{hartigan1979algorithm} is used to cluster all ground truth endpoints of the normalized trajectories from the expert repository, and $K$ cluster centres are regarded as all candidate predicted endpoints.
-Finally, the cluster canter with a minimum distance from the ground truth endpoint on the tested trajectory is selected as the estimated endpoint.
+We utilize the K-means clustering \cite{hartigan1979algorithm} algorithm to cluster all ground truth endpoints of the normalized trajectories from the expert repository.
+We consider $K=20$ cluster centers as potential predicted endpoints.
+Then, we select the cluster center with a minimum distance from the ground truth endpoint on the tested trajectory as the normalized estimated endpoint, which follows the protocol of estimating end positions used in trajectory prediction proposed elsewhere \cite{mangalam2020not}.
+Finally, we add the initial position of the tested trajectory to the normalized estimated endpoint to restore the original estimated endpoint.